 In my interviews with entrepreneurs, thought leaders, and influencers, I often pose the question, “What are the top three books everyone working in digital transformation needs to read?”
 Responses have ranged from the practical and analytic to the wild world of influential science fiction.
-In the spirit of the upcoming holidays, I thought I’d present the Top 10 books these influencers recommend for those interested in disruption, digital transformation, and the fintech and Insurtech industries.
+In the spirit of the upcoming holidays, I thought I’d present the Top 10 books leaders read and recommend for those interested in disruption, digital transformation, and the fintech and Insurtech industries.
 There is just so much choice out there for reading material, and so much content – I thought I’d make everyone’s lives a little easier and give an orientation of the best books mentioned by my amazing interviewees.

 Sapiens and its sequel Homo Deus by Yuval Noah Harari

 These books were actually recommended by two of my interviewees: Frank Genheimer, managing director with New Insurance Business (NIB), and Dorota Zimnoch, Insurtech and Fintech Influencer.
 Written by famed historian Yuval Noah Harari, both books have been international bestsellers, and together they present two compelling sides of our species’ timeline.
 Sapiens reaches into humanity’s evolutionary past and traces its legacy forward – whereas Homo Deus turns its attention towards our future and beautifully illustrates the struggle to reconcile our strength as a species with our own mortality.
 From Dorota: “The first book talks about human history, busting many myths and explaining why people act today the way they do.
 And the second book focuses on impact of computer science, ethics, biology on future and where humankind is heading.
 Both are truly fascinating!”